Androidlate/EAIT-Tool/README.md

 → Privacy-focused, ad-free browsing right out of the box

 ✅ **Dark / Light Mode Toggle**
-→ Switch the theme to match your workflow or mood 😎
+→ Switch the theme to match your workflow

 ✅ **Custom Cursor Design**
 → Adobe-style cursor for that extra visual edge